Dennis the Menace (U.S. comics): List of film and TV adaptationsFilms Dennis the Menace: Dinosaur Hunter (1987, live-action TV film)

+Playgrounds

+Monterey, California

 In 1952, Hank Ketcham spearheaded the construction of the Dennis the Menace Playground, designed by Arch Garner.
 It opened in Monterey, California on November 17, 1956.
 The playground featured a bronze statue of Dennis sculpted by Wah Chang.
 On the night of October 25, 2006, the 125 lb statue, which was estimated to be worth $30,000, was stolen from the playground.
 In April 2007, it was replaced by a reproduction of another Dennis statue Chang made for the Ketchams.
 It was donated by Willis W. and Ethel M. Clark Foundation.
 In 2015 the missing statue was found in a scrap yard in Florida, returned to Monterey, and installed in front of the city recreation office.

+Midland, Texas

+On July 11, 1959, another Dennis the Menace Park opened in Midland, Texas.
+It was an adventure playground modeled after the park in Monterey.
+The park was funded by an anonymous donor with the stipulation there would be no charge for admission.
+The city of Midland updated the park in 1993 and again in 2019 to include new and inclusive play equipment and a splash pad.